aretaath/Graph-Theory-Coding-Projects/README.md

   - Once the graph is Eulerian (all nodes have even degree), an Eulerian circuit is computed starting from the specified node.
   - The total cost of the circuit is tracked and append each edge's name to the route.

-### Actual Output Result and Possibile Causes of Why it Differs
+### Actual Output Result and Possibile Causes

+However, there's a problem faced during the making of this code.
+The result of the output is different from the original expected output in the question.
+Here is the explanation of the possible causes on why the result might differs from the original question.

 **Output**
 ```